CI-Tom/pub-quiz-challenge/README.md

 ## Credits

-  - [fun quizzes](https://www.funquizzes.uk//pub-quiz-questions) used to get questions for different topics
+  - [fun quizzes](https://www.funquizzes.uk//pub-quiz-questions) used to get questions and answers for different topics

   - The template used for this project was the Code Institute python essentials template found [Here](https://github.com/Code-Institute-Org/python-essentials-template)